Hacker0x01/docs.hackerone.com/docs/hackers/hacker-email-alias.md

 <i>Note: We only allow you to receive emails with your alias.
 You can also only receive emails in your alias if it’s from an email address that’s not associated with your HackerOne account.</i>

+### Working with multiple accounts

+Often when working on a program, you want to create multiple accounts to test different attack vectors on various account levels.
+Let's assume you want to test with a user account and an admin account, with the email alias feature, you can create one account with your default email alias, and the second account by using `username+admin@wearehackerone.com`.
+You can put anything you want behind the `+` sign to accommodate your needs.

 ### FAQs

 Question | Answer